lightflix/firevue/README.md

 #### 4. Why didn't I use the python requests library to automate all of this from just the interview link?
 I didn't want to access the interview page hundreds of times just to test my code, have them think I'm sus and increase my chances of failing the interview.

+#### 5. Is this safe to run?
+Yes, this script is 100% safe, runs locally and only reads the HAR file you've placed in its directory.
+You may be violating Hirevue's terms and conditions.
+I haven't read the fine print so I can't tell.